Using 1Password

 1Password account password

 The one password that you must remember and enter to unlock 1Password.
-It is never transmitted from your devices.
+It’s never transmitted from your devices.
 No one but you should know your account password.
 1Password can suggest a strong one when you sign up.

-Family and team accounts can restore account access for someone who has lost their Secret Key or 1Password account password.
-Recovering someone’s account lets them create a new password and Emergency Kit.
-Accounts in recovery will not be able to sign in until they have completed the whole process.
-See also: status.
+Administrators, family organizers, and other people with the required permissions can restore account access for someone who’s lost their Secret Key or 1Password account password.
+Recovering someone’s account lets them create a new password and they also get a new Secret Key and Emergency Kit.
+See also: Status.

 Activity Log

-Team accounts have a reference log of everything that happens including changes to permissions, status, vaults, and items.
-All logged events show a timestamp and the action a team member completed.
-The Activity Log can be viewed by Owners, Administrators, and vault managers.
+1Password Business includes a log of everything that happens, such as permission changes, status updates, vault edits, and more.
+All events show a timestamp, action, and the team member who completed them.
+The Activity Log can be viewed by Owners, Administrators, people who are part of a group with the View Administrative Sidebar permission, and vault managers.
 It can also be exported for offline viewing.

 Administrator

-Team member who can create and archive vaults, manage permissions for those vaults, invite others to the team, and initiate account recovery.
-The creator of each team is in the Administrators group by default.
-Additional team members can be added to the Administrators group.
+A team member who can create and archive vaults, manage permissions, invite people to the team, and initiate account recovery.
+The creator of each team is in the Administrators group by default and additional people can be added to the group.
+See also: Owner.

 Emergency Kit